PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 **Why it's useful:** Essential for optimizing performance and cost.
 Larger requests lead to higher costs and longer processing times, while smaller requests may lead to more frequent requests.

 **Questions to ask**
-- What is the average number of tokens per request, and how has it changed over time?
+- How has the average changed over time?
 - Are there specific features or types of interactions that typically involve larger or smaller requests?
 - How do variations in request size impact the latency and costs of responses?